Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 + **JoinDomain** is used to join a specified domain
 + **BGInfo** is applied to the VM but will not display over RDP sessions that have the wallpaper disabled
 + **iaaSAntimalware** is applied with basic scheduled scan and exclusion settings
-+ A **CustomExtension** is used to apply a set of common configs to such as enabling TLS1.2 & .Net connectivity, disabling IE ESC, relaxing UAC, and deploying the test apps
++ A **CustomExtension** is used to apply a set of common configs such as enabling TLS1.2 for .Net, disabling IE ESC, relaxing UAC, and deploying the test services

 ### Management
 Once deployed, the VM can be administered thru either of the following: